briochemc/Lets_play_with_CESM/README.md

 - `/ccsm4/plotmonthx3` same as `plotmonthx3`
 - `/ccsm4/plottrendx3` same as `plottrendx3`
 - `aLogsCESMRuns` to keep a log file where you note what you modified in the code for each run, and maybe some notes on the results.

+### Files: data and code to run the model (outdated stuff)
+Look for them in `/gdata/mooreprimeau/CESM_CODE/CESM1.97/` (outdated!)
+- `ecosys_parms.F90` sets the values of key parameters in the model.
+- `ecosys_mod.F90`, the ecosystem/biogeochemical model code.
+The key subroutine is `ecosys_set_interior`, which updates the biogeochemical sink/source terms.
+- `namelist_defaults_pop2.xml` sets the value of some parameters at runtime, overrides values (careful!) in `ecosys_parms.F90`  (will replace `ecosys_parms` in future model versions).
+- `ocn.ecosys.setup.csh` sets up the  variables to be saved in output files.
+- `gdev.jkm.001.slurm` the main file that actually runs the model, i.e., what you submit to the job scheduler on Greenplanet.
+The number of processors listed in this file must match what you used in the `NOTES_12_12` (note: `12_12` for 12 nodes with 12 CPUs each) file to set up and compile the simulation.
+When setting up new runs you should edit the jobname, the name of the slurm script to match the new simulation name (i.e., for your second job, edit `gdev.xyz.001` into `gdev.xyz.002`), and the directory path that currently says `/DFS-L/SCRATCH/moore/USERID/cesm_runs/gdev.jkm.001.slurm` (outdated!).
+ (At NCAR this is `gdev.jkm.001.run`?).

+### Files: model-run output data (outdated)
+The model-run output data files are written in two directories, which are automatically created (outdated!)
+- `/DFS-L/SCRATCH/moore/USERID/gdev.xyz.001/run/` where the model actually runs: Initially, all output files are written to this directory.
+- `/DFS-L/SCRATCH/moore/USERID/archive/gdev.xyz.001/` long term storage of the model output and the restart files (note that the path is different from the run/ directory).
+Output files from simulations are automatically copied here at the end of the simulation.

+After the model has been run, the data files (NetCDF) containing the data to plot for, e.g., the ocean, are located in `/DFS-L/SCRATCH/moore/USERID/archive/gdev.xyz.001/ocn/hist/` (you can delete some files if the model run was not good as long as you take notes).
+You will mainly just use the output files with format  `gdev.xyz.001.pop.h.0001.nc` (standard annually-averaged ocean-model output files) or `gdev.xyz.001.pop.h.0001-01.nc` (same but monthly-averaged).

+- Note 1: There are other output directories, such as `/ice` (for sea ice), `/atm` (for atmosphere), etc.
+- Note 2: There is a `.../archive/gdev.xyz.001/rest/` subdirectory containing files for restarting the model or starting a branch run.